launchdarkly/hello-oauth-node/README.md

 # hello-aouth-node

-LaunchDarkly OAuth Node JS starter project
+LaunchDarkly OAuth Node JS starter project.
+A functional OAuth example using the [client-oauth2](https://github.com/mulesoft/js-client-oauth2) library can be seen in `index.js`

 ## Usage Guide